-An erasure of Connecticut criminal records results in the physical destruction of all records of a crime.
-If your entire Connecticut criminal record has been erased, you may lawfully swear under oath that you have never been arrested for and/or convicted of your erased Connecticut crimes.
+Erasure of Connecticut criminal records results in the physical destruction of all records of a crime.
+If your entire Connecticut criminal record has been erased, you may swear under oath that you have never been arrested or convicted of a crime in Connecticut.

 What is a Motion for Erasure of Criminal Records?

-- found not guilty after trial or had the charges against you dismissed;
+- found not guilty after trial or had the charges against you dismissed by a judge; or,

-- were convicted of charges that have since been decriminalized;
+- convicted of charges that have since been decriminalized;

-A motion for erasure of your criminal records may be all you need to clear or expunge your Connecticut criminal record.
+a motion for erasure of those criminal charges could be filed to expunge them.
+If you have no other criminal conviction record, a motion to erase may be all you need to expunge your Connecticut criminal record.

-Will a motion for erasure expunge or clear your entire Connecticut criminal record?
+Will a motion for erasure expunge your entire Connecticut criminal record?

-The Law Office of Jerome Paun can help you determine whether you should file a motion for erasure or a petition for a pardon.
-In either event, we can help you prepare and file your motion or petition, and we can present your case in a way that improves your chances of your motion or petition being granted.
-Contact us to learn how we can help you in a free consultation with Connecticut expungement attorney Jerome Paun.
-Call toll free 866-787-0119.
+The Law Office of Jerome Paun can help you decide if a pardon application should be prepared and filed or whether an erasure motion would be sufficient for your needs.
+In either event, we can help prepare and file whichever you need.
+We can present your case in a way that improves your chances of your motion or application being granted.
+Call or email us to learn how we can help you in a free consultation with expungement attorney Jerome Paun.